 Copying or deleting a media asset in FilmoraPro will not copy or erase the file that is stored on the computer's hard drive.
 However, if you are working on the same project in FilmoraPro from multiple computers, FilmoraPro needs to have access to all media assets you intend to use off the computer's hard drive during the video editing process.

-Click the arrow icon beside the Import button to choose between two different methods of adding new files to projects.
+Click the arrow beside the Import button to display more import options.

 All media assets can be customized by clicking on the gear icon that is located on the right end of each file in the Media Panel or by right-clicking on the file and selecting Properties.